How to look beyond your branding with influencer marketing

 When researching to find your ideal influencer, you can comb through hashtags that may be relevant to your app, search individual blog posts to find relevant content, and set Google alerts for keywords pertaining to your brand to identify people who are actively covering the topics most closely related to your app.
 One way to find particularly successful bloggers is to take a look at the nominees and winners of blogging awards in your industry.
 For example, the Amara Interior Blog Awards celebrates the best of interior and design blogging; a quick browse of this year’s nominees would be an excellent way to get an introduction to a range of bloggers appropriate for a variety of e-commerce apps.

 But that’s all very time-consuming, and you don’t have to leave choosing the right influencers up to a “gut-feeling” anymore.
 As with so many other mundane tasks, AI is stepping up to help brands identify the right influencers (and channels) with better results.

 How to track your influencer marketing

 One challenge of influencer marketing is how to track the effects of an influencer campaign.
 According to eMarketer, 80% of mobile marketers would like to see methods for measuring ROI improved.

 Some mobile marketers compensate influencers financially.
 Others offer shout-outs, product discounts, giveaways or commissions.
-The most common pricing plan is the ‘single-shot’ campaign, where marketers compensate their influencer up front and are left ‘wishing’ for results.
-This leaves the marketer with no real way to tie compensation to overall performance.
+In the past, the most common pricing plan is the “single-shot” campaign, where marketers compensate their influencer upfront and are left hoping for results.
+This left the marketer with no real way to tie compensation to overall performance.